NextGen Networking Unveiled: Kyndryl & Cloudflare's Managed Network Transformation Services for Enterprises

 Partner Channel Connections is a technical interview series with focuses on the minds of the engineers and architects behind the next generation cloud networking technologies, security architectural solutions.

 We want to talk to our global channel partners.
-We want to talk to our global system integrators and making sure that anybody who's interested in cloud native architectures, interested in different kinds of integrations from whether that be from the SSE landscape to security as a SASE landscape, anything that we have, we are going to cover in this particular show.
+We want to talk to our global system integrators and making sure that anybody who's interested in cloud native architectures, interested in different kind of integrations from whether that be from the SSE landscape to security as a SASE landscape, anything that we have, we are going to cover in this particular show.

 But before we do that, let's talk about what is Cloudflare's ecosystem of partners that we have.